nealsaxena27/NSHELL/README.md

 - execvp() to execute executable given in arguments.
 - open() and close() to open and close file descriptors to handle input and output.
 - read() and write() to read and write into files and for input/output.
+- chdir() to implement built-in command cd for changing current directory.
 - pipe() to create pipes for inter-process communication and implement piping of commands.

 ## References